aksxmtvnty9/Splitpanunga/README.md

 ```

 ## Setup postgres Database and tables
+* Use `postgres` as username and password while installing postgres.
 Run the following commands from the pgAdmin Query tool.
 #### Create database
 ```